highsidelabs/laravel-spapi/README.md

 # Optional
 # SPAPI_ENDPOINT_REGION=
+# SPAPI_SANDBOX=
 ```

 Set `SPAPI_ENDPOINT_REGION` to the region code for the endpoint you want to use (EU for Europe, FE for Far East, or NA for North America).
 The default is North America.
-You can use EU_SANDBOX, FE_SANDBOX, or NA_SANDBOX for the sandbox regions.
+You can access the sandbox environments by setting SPAPI_SANDBOX to true.

 ### Usage